21MetcalfJ/2024Precincts/states/Georgia/README.md

 # Methodology

 This data contains results for U.S. President.
-Both precinct data and precinct shapes were sourced from the [New York Times](https://github.com/nytimes/presidential-precinct-map-2024).
+Both precinct data and precinct shapes were sourced from @sz1176491 on Twitter/X.